-Study textiles, product development, marketing, supply chain, fashion mathematics, visual merchandising and computer skills and apply them to an industry-based project.
+Study textiles, product ranging, marketing, supply chain, merchandise mathematics, visual merchandising and computer skills and apply them to an industry-based project.

-Build on your studies and proceed to an advanced level in computer-aided design, product development and supply chain.
+Build on your studies and proceed to an advanced level in computer-aided design, product development and merchandise planning.

 You can graduate work-ready or continue further studies to gain a degree qualification by completing an additional year in the Bachelor of Fashion (Merchandise Management).

 Global retailer H&M sources local RMIT fashion talent

 An RMIT fashion alumnus has been selected to participate in H&M’s prestigious 2016 International Talent Program, known for launching global careers.